neclimdul/marketo-rest/docs/Lead/Api/ActivitiesApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$next_page_token = "next_page_token_example"; // string | Token representation of a datetime returned by the Get Paging Token endpoint.
+$next_page_token = 'next_page_token_example'; // string | Token representation of a datetime returned by the Get Paging Token endpoint.
 This endpoint will return activities after this datetime
-$fields = array("fields_example"); // string[] | Comma-separated list of field names to return changes for.
+$fields = array('fields_example'); // string[] | Comma-separated list of field names to return changes for.
 Field names can be retrieved with the Describe Lead API.
 $list_id = 56; // int | Id of a static list.
 If set, will only return activities of members of this static list.
 $lead_ids = array(56); // int[] | Comma-separated list of lead ids.
 If set, will only return activities of the leads with these ids.
 Allows up to 30 entries.
 $batch_size = 56; // int | Maximum number of records to return.
 Maximum and default is 300.